bitsongofficial/chainmodules/x/nft/spec/README.md

 ## A Note on Metadata & IBC

-The BaseNFT includes `tokenURI` in order to be backwards compatible with Ethereum based NFTs.
-However the `NFT` type is an interface that allows arbitrary tokenData to be stored on chain should it need be.
-Originally the module included `name`, `description` and `image` to demonstrate these capabilities.
-They were removed in order for the NFT to be more efficient for use cases that don't include a need for that information to be stored on chain.
-A demonstration of including them will be included in a sample app.
-It is also under discussion to move all tokenData to a separate module that can handle arbitrary amounts of data on chain and can be used to describe assets beyond Non-Fungible Tokens, like normal Fungible Tokens `Coin` that could describe attributes like decimal places and vesting status.
+The BaseNFT includes `URI` in order to be backwards compatible with Ethereum based NFTs.

 A stand-alone tokenData Module would allow for independent standards to evolve regarding arbitrary asset types with expanding precision.
 The standards supported by [http://schema.org](http://schema.org) and the process of adding nested information is being considered as a starting point for that standard.
 The Blockchain Gaming Alliance is working on a tokenData standard to be used for specifically blockchain gaming assets.